Congrats On Your New Floor!

 Use Proper Cleaning Agents

 Another tip to keep in mind is using the proper cleaning products for your floor.
-Garage Floor Masters recommends avoiding agents that will leave a film on the surface of your floor.
-Detergents and household soaps can leave a filmy substance on the top, which attacts more dirt and debris.
+Garage Floor Masters recommends avoiding agents that will leave a film on the surface, such as detergents and household soaps, as this can attract more dirt.

-Avoid using stripping agents like citrus-based cleaners or corrosive chemical degreasers that can removed the top layer of your floor coating.
-Best practice is to use a PH neutral cleaner that is diluted with water to clean your floors.
+Avoid using stripping agents like citrus-based cleaners or corrosive chemical degreasers that can damage the top layer of your floor coating.
+The best practice is to use a PH neutral cleaner (like Simple Green) diluted with water to clean your floors.

 Cleaning Procedures

-If there is a high amount of grime, the floor may need a second rinse.
-Allow the floor to dry before you walk or drive on it, to prevent more grime sticking to the floor and accidents.
+4. If there is a high amount of grime, the floor may need a second rinse with clean water.

 More Tips

-If you can’t seem to remove the grime or build-up completely, you can use a small amount of acetone solvent to help fight the stubborn stain.
-Do not use acetone with hydro-carbon solvents.
-Allow the acetone to sit for a couple hours before you wipe it away using a rag or sponge soaked in clean water.
+• Stubborn Stains: If you can’t seem to remove a stubborn stain, you can use a small amount of acetone solvent.
+Allow the acetone to sit for a couple of minutes before you wipe it away using a rag or sponge soaked in clean water.

-If you decide that pressure washing your coated floors is the best option, make sure that the water pressure is no higher than 1000 PSI.
-Avoid using a pressure washer too close to the floor and don’t use the pulsating or rotating nozzle heads.
-This will damage the coating on your floor.
+• Pressure Washing: If you decide that pressure washing your coated floors is the best option, make sure that the water pressure is no higher than 1000 PSI.
+Avoid using the pressure washer too close to the floor and do not use pulsating or rotating nozzle heads, as this can damage the coating.

-Cleaning your floor coating from Garage Floor Masters is important for it’s care.
+Cleaning your floor coating from Garage Floor Masters is important for its care.
 Making sure you are performing cleaning in the proper manner can make the coating last for longer.
-Garage Floor Masters can help answer any questions you may have about after care.
-Give us a call today.
+If you have any questions about aftercare, give us a call today.